anywhichway/trui/README.md

 ## Release History (Reverse chronological order)

+v0.0.2a 2024-04-27

+- removed some un-needed tracking of elements that do not reference state

 v0.0.1a 2024-04-27 Initial release

 - I do not expect trui will get any larger, and if it does it will only be by a few bytes
 - The architecture for adding functionality without increasing core size more than a few bytes is in place, see the use of `load` in the examples

 ```